 Note: Check websites or call before heading out to find out each individual restaurant's policies about reservations and other safety guidelines.

-Restaurants With Outdoor Seating in Connecticut
+Best Restaurants With Outdoor Dining in Connecticut

 1. The Blue Oar — Haddam